michielp1807/FoobarSongrequestTwitchBot/README.md

 * !previoussong - bot will post the artist and title of the previous song in chat

 * !queuelength - bot will post the length of the playback queue in chat

+* !ping - bot responds with pong! to verify it is working

 ##Features: